Current Cases

 As an essential part of our guardrail litigation, we engaged in extensive research on guardrail safety and design, traveling across the country, inspecting accident sites, and hosting countless meetings with guardrail and highway system design experts from around the world.
 In so doing, we have discovered, among other things, a new series of catastrophic failures pertaining to guardrail systems.

-Led by Theodore J. Leopold and Leslie M. Kroeger, our team had multiple meetings with federal government officials and corresponded with multiple State Department of Transportation (DOT) offices.
-In April 2017, Mr. Leopold, Ms. Kroeger, and Poorad Razavi, participated in a closed door meeting with the heads of the Federal Highway Administration (FHWA) at the boardroom of the United States Department of Transportation, along with several United States Senate staff members.
+Led by Theodore J. Leopold and Leslie M. Kroeger, our team had multiple meetings with federal government officials and corresponded with multiple State Department of Transportation offices.
+In April 2017, Mr. Leopold, Ms. Kroeger, and Poorad Razavi, participated in a closed door meeting with the heads of the Federal Highway Administration at the boardroom of the United States Department of Transportation, along with several United States Senate staff members.
 Shortly after that meeting, many legislators around the country began to initiate laws to remove the Lindsay X-LITE guardrails from their roadways.